How to Fight Tooth Decay for Children and Adults

 Ice

 Never, and we mean NEVER, chew ice if you want to keep your teeth in good condition.
-Chewing ice, regardless of the type, causes microfractures in your teeth, put undue stress on the enamel, and can even lead to damaging or breaking your tooth fillings.
+Chewing ice, regardless of the type, causes microfractures in your teeth, puts undue stress on the enamel, and can even lead to damaging or breaking your tooth fillings.

 Citrus